mxstn/mxstn.github.io/_posts/2024-12-06-variance_estimate_error.md

 ---
-title: "Variance Estimate Error"
+title: "Variance estimate error"
 date: 2024-12-06
 ---

-# Estimating the variance of a normal distribution

-Suppose we have a couple of probabilistic samples (say $N$) drawn from a normal distribution.
+Suppose we have a couple of probabilistic samples (say $N$ samples $X_1, \dots, X_N$ ) drawn from a normal distribution.
 We can estimate the variance of the underlying normal distribution by the sample variance

 $$
 Z = \frac{1}{N - 1} \sum_{i = 1}^N (X_i - \bar{X})^2,